|

 are acceptable.

-Article Award is a competitive award bestowed upon the undergraduate
+The ODE Undergraduate Research Award is a competitive award bestowed upon the undergraduate

 or recent graduate in economics submitting the best article in any